mdefrance/AutoCarver/README.md

 ## What you get

+Two questions worth answering before your next model review: can you defend every bin boundary of your current model to a stakeholder — and can you show each one holds on data it has never seen?
+AutoCarver makes both a one-liner:

 - **No performance left on the table** — exhaustive search over admissible bin combinations maximizes Tschuprow's T (default) or Cramér's V: for fixed `min_freq`, `max_n_mod` and metric, no other combination scores higher, so you never wonder whether a better grouping existed.
 - **Stop silent overfitting before production** — bins that only exist in your training sample degrade quietly under drift.
 Every candidate combination is validated on a dev set (and optional CV folds): any whose target rates flip or whose buckets fall below `min_freq` is rejected at fit time, not discovered in monitoring.